 Lymphatic cancers of the spleen include T-cell lymphoma, Hodgkin's lymphoma, and non-Hodgkin's lymphoma.
 Common non-Hodgkin's lymphomas found in the spleen are: hairy cell leukemia; mantle cell lymphoma; and various forms of B-cell lymphoma.
 Lymphomas all originate in the cells found in lymphatic tissue and they can spread rapidly through the lymph circulation, presenting serious health risks.
 Lymphoma can also spread from other parts of the body to the spleen via the lymph circulation.

 Primary tumors, particularly hemangiosarcoma, can also develop in the spleen.
 These tumors arise from non-lymph tissue in the spleen and may vary in terms of malignancy.
-Treatment for tumors usually involves surgery to cut out the spleen cancer, followed by cancer treatment to kill any lingering cancer cells in the patient's body.
+Treatment for tumors usually involves surgery to remove the cancer, followed by treatment to kill any lingering cancer cells in the patient's body.

 Cancers in other parts of the body can travel to the spleen.
 In these cases, they are named for the part of the body they originated in and described as metastases.
 Thus, people can have a diagnosis like metastatic breast cancer in the spleen.
 Treatment of these cancers can be more challenging, as their spread through the body makes them harder to eradicate effectively, even with medications.